Coarse grained intermolecular interactions on quantum processors: Introduction

 We also present proof of principle experiments using IBM superconducting quantum processors demonstrating the solubility of our model on current generation hardware.
 We focus on two linear non-polar molecules where the electronic responses are described by embedded quantum oscillators.
 Here the interactions arise from London dispersion forces for which the leading contribution comes from dipolar quantum fluctuations.
 Looking ahead to the main experimental results of this paper, Fig.~\ref{fig: spectrum} shows the result of our VQA; combined with a simple method to extract the binding energy; for a pair of these interacting oscillators with parameters chosen to represent an Iodine (\Itwonospace) molecular dimer.
 This demonstration successfully recreates the leading order London dispersion interaction, thereby giving the first demonstration of the use of quantum processors to model dispersion forces directly arising from quantum fluctuations.

+Finally, we extend our proof of principle experiments to systems of three, four and five oscillators using simulated quantum computers.
+We show how the algorithm performs as a function of ansatz size and demonstrate that it is able to find groundsates of systems containing non-trivial many body interactions.
+We also perform experiments using an IBM superconducting quantum processor in order for a system including anharmonic onsite binding potentials.
+We show that the algorithm is again able to capture systems showing strong anharmonic interactions however device noise levels must be further improved in order to accurately measure the anharmonic contribution to the energy of the system, even when using state-of-the-art error mitigation techniques.

-Our coarse grained model allows for the use of quantum computers to efficiently model (with favourable scaling) the inter-molecular interactions between large molecules, which are important in characterising a wide range of chemical and biological systems.
-This fills an essential gap in the chemical interaction hierarchy and allows us to extend current coarse grained classical methods to capture a richer set of physical behaviours with the necessary accuracy.
-Given the reduced resource requirements (i.e., number of qubits, gate operations and circuit measurements) when compared to a full orbital-based electronic structure calculations, the methodology presented here may be more readily scalable to demonstrating an application of quantum advantage.
+Our coarse-grained model allows for the use of quantum computers to efficiently model (with favourable scaling) the inter-molecular interactions between large molecules, which are important in characterising a wide range of chemical and biological systems.
+This fills an essential gap in the chemical interaction hierarchy and allows us to extend current coarse-grained classical methods to capture a richer set of physical behaviours with the necessary accuracy.
+Given the reduced resource requirements (i.e., number of qubits, gate operations and circuit measurements) when compared to full orbital-based electronic structure calculations, the methodology presented here may be more readily scalable to demonstrating an application of quantum advantage.